-Here are answers to frequently asked questions concerning the reopening of schools for 2020–2021.
+Here are answers to frequently asked questions about school operations during the 2021–22 school year.

 To search this page: